GBoGH/Project-Euler/explanations.md

 ```

 **This is a _horribly_ slow solution.
 I am working on another one**
 As I had already mentioned, this is a really slow and ineffective solution.
-It takes around 90 seconds on my fairly powerful computer.
+It takes around 80 seconds on my computer.
 I have seen solutions under a second.
 Thats why I am working on improving it.
 Despite being slow as hell, it works so I will explain it anyways.